 The MDR-7506 dynamic headphones offer nearly unsurpassed sound by any headset in their price class.
-Given how little these cost, we found little to gripe about except that the ear cushions wear out quickly (after only two years).
-We’ve had to replace them several times now because ours began shedding bits and pieces of the simulated leather coating.
-But you can obtain replacements for under $10 a pair on eBay and Amazon.
-So this drawback is minor at worst.
+Given how little these cost, we found little to gripe about.
+That ‘little’ we did find is that the ear cushions wear out quickly.
+Ours only lasted just two years.
+We replaced them several times now.
+Why?
+Because ours began shedding bits and pieces of the simulated leather coating.
+But you can get better-than-original replacements for under $20 a pair on eBay and Amazon.
+So this drawback is none too bad.

-So if $75 to $100 is your ideal purchase price for a respectable Sony product, then we’d suggest these.
-For that money, you get a fairly flat-response and durable pair of quality audio head-gear.
-Sony does headsets quite well.
+So if around $75 is your sweet-spot price for earphones, then buy the MDR 7506.
+For that money, you get a fairly flat-response and rugged pair of audio head-gear.
+This product is proof positive that Sony does headsets quite well.

 Benefits, Features, Advantages, and Pros of the Sony MDR 7506 Dynamic Stereo Headphones